Girgias/php-rfcs/container-offset-behaviour.md

 This is error-prone, and indeed `PDORow` did not implement the logic for handling calls to `empty()` properly.
 [1:https://github.com/php/php-src/pull/13512]

-// TODO It is also required to check if the offset *does* exist but is IS_NULL
+One other requirement of the `has_dimension` is to return `false` if the offset exists but the value at this offset is `null`, this is to mimic the semantics of `isset()`.
-// Something that can be error prone e.g. PDO Row (again)
-// Maybe not bad, as this can be done in userland with __isset()
+However, this is error-prone (e.g. `PDORow` didn't implement this logic correctly) and also prevents supporting objects in `array_key_exists()` as this function explicitly does *not* check the value pointed to by the offset.

 The ``write_dimension`` handler is also responsible for the appending operation, in which case the ``offset`` parameter is the `NULL` pointer.